ArtemChebotko/ds220-exercise-2-2/step4-cassandra.md

 <div class="step-title">Create, populate, and query a "good" table</div>

-Create a correct table to facilitate querying for videos by tag within a given year range returning the results in descending order by year.
+✅ Create a correct table to facilitate querying for videos by tag within a given year range returning the results in descending order by year:

-✅ Let's remove the data from our table using `TRUNCATE`:
 ```
 CREATE TABLE videos_by_tag_year (
   tag text,